Here is the summary of our 2019 sailing season with a rundown of our route, followed by a cost review.

 - My first ever broken toe.
 Two months later came my second.

 - The loss of the use of our port fuel tank whilst in Roses, Spain.
-This was eventually found to be due to a blockage with diesel bug residue in a fuel pipe fitting.
+We eventually found a blockage caused by diesel bug residue in a fuel pipe fitting.
 It resulted in many sweaty, sweaty and frustrating hours for Colin whilst he tried to resolve the issue.
 We have a second main tank and a smaller diesel tank for our heater with a fuel transfer / cleaning system, so between the two, we were able to continue safely to Cartagena.

 From Carthage to Cartagena – Following in Hannibal’s Footsteps